David-Lor/David-Lor/README.md

 - [GTAV-LocationalDamage](https://github.com/David-Lor/LocationalDamage): implementation of a realistic damage system that reduces armor or health based on where the damage is dealt (torso or other parts).
 - [GTAV-SelectiveFire](https://github.com/David-Lor/SelectiveFire): implementation of a selective fire mode for automatic guns (semi-auto and burst fire, plus full-auto).
 - [GTAV-AccuracyFix](https://github.com/David-Lor/AccuracyFix): override of accuracy levels for all peds, with multiple settings.

+### 🧸Scripts & others

+- [mkvmerge-zenity-scripts](https://github.com/David-Lor/mkvmerge-zenity-scripts): compilation of GUI scripts to perform simple operations on videos, running mkvmerge, and using zenity/yad for modal windows.